cockroachdb/docs/src/current/v22.2/advanced-changefeed-configuration.md

     You can use [`SHOW CHANGEFEED JOBS`]({% link {{ page.version.version }}/show-jobs.md %}#show-changefeed-jobs) to retrieve the job ID.

-1. Resume the changefeed for the cluser setting to take effect:
+1. Resume the changefeed for the cluster setting to take effect:

     {% include_cached copy-clipboard.html %}
     ~~~ sql